ytn20/School_District_Analysis/README.md

 ### Purpose

-The purpose of this assignment was to analyze the reading and math grades for Thomas High School ninth graders which appear to have been altered.
-The school board turned to Maria for help in upholding state-testing standards.
+The purpose of this project is to analyze the reading and math grades for fictious highschool which appear to have been altered.
+The school board needs help to figure out which students have cheated to upholde state-testing standards.
 By using the Python program and the Pandas library we are able to analyze the grades data and uncover some key findings and understand how this affected the overall analysis.

 ## School District Analysis Results: